mthorrell/gbnet/paper/paper.md

 ## Ordinal Regression Example

-Ordinal regression implements a cumulative logit model with breakpoints [@mccullagh1980regression].
-The breakpoints are a set of parameters that separate the different ordinal classes.
-In the cumulative logit model, the probability of an observation falling into a particular class is modeled as the difference between two cumulative probabilities.
-The breakpoints determine where these cumulative probabilities transition between classes.
+Ordinal regression fits a model with a 1-dimensional output, $F(X) \in \mathbb{R}$, that is thresholded at different points to achieve an ordinal classification. [@mccullagh1980regression] introduce a cumulative logit model with thresholds to define a consistent statistical model for ordinal regression. `gbnet.models.ordinal_regression.GBOrd` implements the cumulative logit model.
+Specifically `GBOrd` fits threshold parameters $\theta_i \in \mathbb{R}$ and a GBM, $F(X)$, to optimize the likelihood defined by

+$$ P(y <= i | X) = \sigma(\theta_i - F(X)). $$

+Fitting this ordinal regression model using GBMs without a tool like GBNet is complex: (1) neither XGBoost nor LightGBM offer this objective; (2) calculating the negative log-likelihood (that is, its loss) has multiple steps--a cumulative distribution function is calculated and then differenced to find the likelihood; (3) the objective has parameters, $\theta_i$, that need to be fit along with $F(X)$.

-A plot showing the fitted probabilities on the Ailerons dataset from [@gagolewski_ordinal_regression] is below.
-The figure illustrates how `gbnet.models.ordinal_regression.GBOrd` fits the breakpoint parameters along with the underlying GBM.
+`GBOrd` leverages `XGBModule` and `LGBModule` and native PyTorch functionality to make fitting an ordinal regression model, using either XGBoost or LightGBM back-ends, straightforward.
+As an illustration, a plot showing the fitted probabilities on the Ailerons dataset from [@gagolewski_ordinal_regression] is below.
+The breakpoint parameters are fit via gradient descent simultaneously with the GBM.
 The uneven spacing of the breakpoints in the figure demonstrates that the model has learned a more optimal separation between classes rather than using evenly spaced breakpoints.

 <img src="https://raw.githubusercontent.com/mthorrell/gbnet/444238e86b22b7b93f5851cecc54017d04ff4769/paper/ordinal_probs.png" alt="Fitted Ordinal Probabilities" style="width:50%;"/>

-Comparison of `gbnet.models.ordinal_regression.GBOrd` to alternatives across several datasets is linked [here](https://github.com/mthorrell/gbnet/blob/main/examples/ordinal_regression_comparison.ipynb).
+A reproducible benchmark comparing `GBOrd` to alternative approaches across several data sets is provided [here](https://github.com/mthorrell/gbnet/blob/main/examples/ordinal_regression_comparison.ipynb).

 # Acknowledgements